Danydevo/kotlin-web-site/docs/topics/compatibility-guide-17.md

 >
 > **Incompatible change type**: source
 >
-> **Short summary**: Kotlin 1.4–1.6 mistakenly neglected some type constraints during type inference due to an incorrect optimization.
+> **Short summary**: Kotlin 1.4−1.6 neglected some type constraints during type inference due to an incorrect optimization.
 > It could allow writing unsound code, causing `ClassCastException` at runtime.
 > Kotlin 1.7 takes these constraints into account, thus prohibiting the unsound code
 >